 You can also wear padded shorts just incase you fall on your butt.

-What to Wear Roller Skating in Summer
+What to Wear Rollerblading or Roller Skating in Summer

 During summertime I like to select safety gear that is more lightweight and breathable.
 This way, they are less likely to collect sweat.
 If you are still learning the ropes, though, I would advise you to stick with thicker material for safety reasons.